Patriots Park (Columbia County, Georgia): Recreational uses

 Patriots Park supports many different sports including basketball, football, soccer, baseball, softball, tennis, disc golf, volleyball, and racquet ball.
 It is the home to the Columbia County Recreational Department and has recreational teams in soccer, baseball, softball and football.
 There is an 18 hole disc golf course that circles around the park and goes through the woods.
 It was created in 1999, and is free to play along with many of the other facilities.
-To use the gym, there is a $5 charge at entrance unless you are a member.
+To use the gym, you have to have a membership.
 The soccer, football, baseball, and softball fields are used for youth recreational sports Patriots Park has been home to five Dixie World Series in youth baseball and softball, and the World Series for the Dixie Fast Pitch Ponytails and Bells.
 Annually, the park is used to host a firework show on the Fourth of July, or around the Fourth of July for Independence Day.
 It is the largest firework show in Columbia County.